jsk-ros-pkg/jsk_3rdparty/ros_speech_recognition/README.md

 * `~vosk_model_path` (`String`, default: `None`)

-  Path to model for Vosk API that can be downloaded from [Model list](https://alphacephei.com/vosk/models).
+  Path to trainded model for Vosk API.
   This is valid only if `~engine` is `Vosk`.

+  If `en-US` or `ja` is selected as `~language`, you do not need to specify the path.
+  To load other models, please download them from [Model list](https://alphacephei.com/vosk/models).

 ## Author